emad-elsaid/xlog/docs/Upgrading.md

   * Your extension can now check for `xlog.Config.Readonly` instead of `xlog.READONLY` during initialization (extension `Init()`)
   * `Get/Post/Delete/..etc` doesn't accept middlewares parameters anymore
 * The version extension has been removed as it was incomplete. if you are running xlog on the same directory that has `.versions` subdirectories you can remove them by running `rm -rf *.versions`
+* `github.repo` and `github.branch` are removed in favor of `github.url` which is the full URL of the editing. so it should work with other git online editors